uwescience/myria-docs/index.markdown

 Once you download the myria-stack, you can upload data to the Myria Service in order to start running queries.
 The Myria Service is currently hosted by the UWDB group's private cluster.

 ### Part 1: Upload/Download Data
 To upload data, this can be done through the [Python](myriapython.html) API.
-Just look under the Myria Service section.
+Look under the "Using Python with the Myria Service" section.

 ### Part 2: Build Queries
 To start building queries once the data is uploaded, you can either write your queries directly through our [Myria Web Frontend](https://demo.myria.cs.washington.edu/editor) or write the queries through [Python](myriapython.html).
 To learn more about the Myria query language, check out the [MyriaQL](myriaql.html) page.